aar0np/awesome-accord/podman/README.md

-# 🐳 Docker Setup for Accord-Enabled Cassandra
+# Podman Setup for Accord-Enabled Cassandra

-Get started with ACID transactions in Cassandra using our pre-configured Docker image.
+Get started with ACID transactions in Cassandra using our pre-configured image.
 This guide covers both single-node and multi-node setups.

 ## Quick Start (Single Node)